geosolutions-it/MapStore2/docs/developer-guide/integrations/users/keycloak.md

 ### Configure direct integration with keycloak

-In order to apply the direct integration with keycloak you will have to:
+To enable the direct integration with keycloak you will have to:

 1. Create a dedicated client for keycloak.
 2. Configure `mapstore-ovr.properties`